Biswas-N/Trivia-API/backend/README.md

 POST '/quizzes'
 - Gets a random (non repeating) question based on category given
-- Request Arguments: None (but a json object with key 'quiz_category' and value holding a category JSON object)
+- Request Arguments: None (but a json object with -
+ keys: quiz_category, value: category JSON object and
+ keys: previous_questions, value: an array of previous question id's)
 - Response: A JSON object with success and question JSON object
 - Sample
     {